shibayan/keyvault-acmebot/README.md

 ## Requirements

 - Azure Subscription
+- Azure DNS
-- Azure DNS and Azure Key Vault (Key Vault can be created at deployment time)
+- Azure Key Vault (existing one or new Key Vault can be created at deployment time)
 - Email address (required to register with Let's Encrypt)

 ## Getting Started